• <cassert> (assert.h)

 • How to find index of a given element in a Vector in C++

-Vectors are the same as dynamic arrays with the ability to resize itself automatically when an element is inserted or deleted, with their storage being handled automatically by the container.
+Vectors are the same as dynamic arrays with the ability to resize themselves automatically when an element is inserted or deleted, with their storage being handled automatically by the container.
 Vector elements are placed in contiguous storage so that they can be accessed and traversed using iterators.
 In vectors, data is inserted at the end.
 Inserting at the end takes differential time, as sometimes the array may need to be extended.
 Removing the last element takes only constant time because no resizing happens.
 Inserting and erasing at the beginning or in the middle is linear in time.

 What is std::vector in C++?

 std::vector in C++ is the class template that contains the vector container and its member functions.
 It is defined inside the <vector> header file.
-The member functions of std::vector class provide various functionalities to vector containers.
-Some commonly used member functions are written below:
+The member functions of the std::vector class provide various functionalities to vector containers.

 • begin() – Returns an iterator pointing to the first element in the vector